Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 (on Linux the lld-linux command is used)

 The linker then combines all these and helper libraries in one executable named _hello_sailor.exe_.
 You will also see a file with **.pdb** extension, which is used when debugging.

+Compilation/linking produces a single executable hello.exe (on Windows) or hello (on Linux, macOS) as output: Jai follows the _single compilation unit model_.

 You can execute this by typing:  _hello_sailor_ (_./hello_sailor_ on Linux), but as expected, nothing is displayed.